wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.0.2 =

+*	CHANGED:	WordPress filters used to programmatically update whitelists now update the Login Protection IP whitelist

 = 2.0.1 =